Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Signup with Google

 This API allows a google user to signup with their account.
 N.B:Request to goole's oauth2 should have been previously made to obtain a valid code.
 Also, Someone that registers via google account is setup to be passwordless.
 (They can only login via google or login normally after changing their password).
+Also, If a user_type extra payload is passed with a value of mentor, A mentor use is signed up.

 **Endpoint:**`/user/google/signup/`